 LGBTQ+ Alumni Network

-The Davidson LGBTQ+ Alumni Network (DLAN) serves as a source of support, advocacy, visibility, and programming for the lesbian, gay, bisexual, and transgender (LGBT) alumni population of Davidson.
+The Davidson LGBTQ+ Alumni Network (DLAN) serves as a source of support, advocacy, visibility, and programming for the lesbian, gay, bisexual, transgender, queer, and/or questioning alumni population of Davidson.

 - Provide opportunities for interaction among LGBTQ+ alumni and allies, through electronic communication and on- and off-campus Davidson events